4 SIGNS YOUR WEBSITE IS OUTDATED

 As you’ve probably noticed already, the information technology industry moves at an incredible pace.
 Programs, platforms and devices all come and go in the blink of an eye in what is the constant evolution of the online world.
 But most importantly, the online world is incredibly reactionary.
 Responding to market (consumer) demand is essential to all of the enormous tech companies such as Google, Apple and Samsung, which merely increases the rate of change within the industry.
 We’ve come a long way since the revolutionary ipod. (ipod’s came out in 2001, do you feel old right now?
 I do.)

-So here are some signs to keep an eye out on your own website to see if you need to upgrade.
+Here are some signs to keep an eye out on your own website to see if you need an upgrade.

 Read more about the Latest Google updates: Has Mobile overtaken Desktop?